 While an undergraduate student at Point Loma, he served on a three-week mission trip to Rwanda.
 He also helped with a weekly feeding program in downtown San Diego.
 While studying at Northeastern in Boston, he volunteered with a poverty advocacy group, advocating on behalf of poor families facing difficult financial situations.

-He enjoys spending time with his wife, Jody, and their sons, Owen, Evan, and Callen.
+He enjoys spending time with his wife, Jody; their sons, Owen, Evan, and Callen; and their daughter, Islyn.
 For relaxation, he likes watching football, kayaking, playing guitar and listening to Bob Dylan.

 If you're a baseball fan, you might recognize his voice, too.
 He's the announcer for Tiger baseball at ONU.